KoinaVerma/Blinkit-Sales-Analysis/README.md

 2. **Average Sales**:

    The average revenue per sale.
-I calculated the 'Average Sales' by
+I calculated the 'Average Sales' by taking the **mean** of all values in the Sales column.
+It provides insight into the typical revenue generated per transaction, helping to evaluate the average spending pattern of customers.
+This measure is used in Power BI to display the average sales KPI card on the dashboard.

    ```dax
    Avg Sales = AVERAGE('BlinkIT Grocery Data'[Sales])
    ```

-5. **Number of Items**: The total count of different items sold.
+3. **Number of Items**:

+    The total count of different items sold.
+I calculated the 'No of Items' by **counting** the number of rows in the 'BlinkIT Grocery Data' table, it represents the total number of items or transactions recorded in the dataset.
+Each row corresponds to a specific product sold, helping to quantify the overall volume of transactions.
+This measure is used in Power BI to display the no of items KPI card on the dashboard.

    ```dax
    No of Items = COUNTROWS('BlinkIT Grocery Data')
    ```

-6. **Average Rating**: The average customer rating for items sold.
+4. **Average Rating**:

+   The average customer rating for items sold.
+I calculated the 'average rating' by taking the **mean** of all values in the Rating column.
+It provides insight into the overall customer satisfaction with the products sold.
+This measure is used in Power BI to display the average rating KPI card on the dashboard, helping monitor customer feedback and product performance.

    ```dax
    Avg Rating = AVERAGE('BlinkIT Grocery Data'[Rating])